URL Mapping & Redirect Architecture

 FAQ

 How do I handle legacy URLs with no direct target equivalent?
-Map to the closest relevant category or parent section using a 301, avoiding homepage redirects to preserve topical relevance and prevent soft 404 signals.
+Map to the closest relevant category or parent section using a 301, avoiding homepage redirects.
+Homepage redirects suppress the topical signal of the original URL and send a soft 404 signal to search engines.

 What is the maximum acceptable redirect chain length for SEO?
 Zero.
-Search engines typically follow 3-5 hops, but any chain beyond a single redirect wastes crawl budget and increases latency.
+Googlebot follows up to 10 hops before reporting a redirect error, but any chain beyond a single redirect wastes crawl budget and increases latency.
 Flatten all routes to direct 1:1 mappings.

 Should redirects be handled at the CDN, web server, or application layer?
-Prioritize CDN edge or web server level for lowest latency and highest throughput.
-Reserve application-layer routing only for complex authentication or dynamic session-based logic.
+Prioritise CDN edge or web server level for lowest latency and highest throughput.
+Reserve application-layer routing only for complex authentication or dynamic session-based logic where server-level rules cannot inspect the necessary request context.

 How long should legacy redirects remain active post-migration?
 Maintain permanent redirects indefinitely for high-authority or bookmarked paths.
-Deprecate low-traffic or obsolete routes after 12-18 months once search index consolidation is verified.
+Deprecate low-traffic or obsolete routes after 12–18 months once search index consolidation is verified in Google Search Console.

 Explore Sub-topics